 Spanish Christmas Vocabulary: 47 Merry Words and Phrases for the Holidays

-As you sing Christmas songs and work on your New Year’s resolutions, you might notice a gaping hole in your Spanish Christmas vocabulary.
+As you sing Christmas songs and watch holiday-themed movies, you might notice a gaping hole in your Spanish Christmas vocabulary.

 Lucky for you, this post is full of Spanish words about Christmas that will fill your stocking and your sentences!